Black Action Defence Committee: Sherona Hall

 Sherona Hall lived to encourage other individuals and battled to make Canada, her adored Caribbean and Africa an increasingly impartial community for all.

 She died on December 30, 2006, at age 59 while sleeping, but she was not found for three days.

 She was engaged with the freedom battles in Mozambique, Guinea-Bissau, Zimbabwe; the battle against politically sanctioned racial segregation in South Africa, protesting the homicides by the racist routine of individuals in the South African towns of Soweto and Sharpeville.

-Throughout the years, Sherona touched numerous lives, regardless of whether it be the Black Action Defence Committee, labour battles, the International Women's Day Committee, women's activist associations, HIV and AIDS, lesbian, gay, androgynous, and transgendered communities.
+Throughout the years, Sherona touched numerous lives, regardless of whether it be the Black Action Defence Committee, labour battles, the International Women's Day Committee, women's activist associations, HIV and AIDS, lesbian, gay, androgynous, and transgender communities.
 She additionally gave her time and earnings to African Heritage Month and to Kwanza festivities.
 She was energetic about the prosperity of young people.
 Just before she died, she filled in as a community youth advocate with the Toronto Housing Authority.

 Toronto lawyer Aston Hall is like as Sherona Hall, a result of the Democratic Socialist movement driven by Michael Manley in Jamaica in the late 1960s.
 Aston Hall stated: "She was one of the true believers and the fire she brought to the process of change in Jamaica, she also brought to the community in Toronto when she moved here.”